- Home

 Learn more about what it means to be Shore Friendly in this video series from our partners at the Northwest Straits Foundation.

 1. How our beaches are created and maintained: In the first video of the series, coastal geologist Hugh Shipman guides us on a virtual beach walk to learn about the geology and physical processes that create and maintain our beaches.
-As we explore how beaches form and change over time, we’ll also learn how these processes determine who and what utilize the shoreline and make it their home.
+As we explore how beaches form and change over time, we’ll also learn how these processes determine who and what utilizes the shoreline and makes it their home.

 2. Erosion: In the second video, we learn about the erosion process, and how our well-intentioned efforts to prevent erosion can have negative effects on both the ecology and geology of the beach.

-4. Why vegetation matters: The fourth video provides a big picture perspective on why vegetation matters.
+4. Why vegetation matters: The fourth video provides a big-picture perspective on why vegetation matters.
 More vegetation videos are anticipated, and will focus on native plants, managing invasives, and managing vegetation for views.

-5. How can I protect and enjoy my shoreline property while also promoting a healthy ecosystem?
+How can I protect and enjoy my shoreline property while also promoting a healthy ecosystem?

 In the video below, local residents and a coastal geologist share about the environmental, recreational, and aesthetic benefits of natural and restored beaches.